Frequently Asked Questions

 While many organizations offer specific leadership development training, ASQ’s Emerging Quality Leaders program focuses on advancing soft skills for career growth within a quality-focused mindset by engaging in comprehensive interactive exposure to cross-industry subject-matter experts and face-to-face networking experiences.
 In addition, program participants have continuous access to the vast number of ASQ Quality Resources.
 Learn more about the most commonly asked questions in this uniquely structured program below:

 Yes, there are several international alumni who have completed the program in prior years.
-There a few things to consider as an international applicant:
+There are a few things to consider as an international applicant:

 - Participants must attend all on-site events held in the United States, in various locations.
 Travel costs for these events are not included within the program fee.